iotaledger/wasp/tools/cluster/cmd/README.md

 ## Before

-1. Run `go install` to compile and instll the `wasp` command.
+1. Run `go install` to compile and install the `wasp` command.
 Whenever you make a change in the wasp code you need to re-run this command.

 ## Configuring a cluster